Maria Leopoldina of Austria: Education

 Maria Leopoldina in her youth, ca. 1810.

 On 13 April 1807, the 10-year-old Archduchess lost her mother after she suffered complications due to childbirth.
-A year later (6 January 1808), her father remarried to the woman Maria Leopoldina would later describe as the most important person in her life, Maria Ludovika of Austria-Este.
+A year later (6 January 1808), her father remarried to Maria Ludovika of Austria-Este, the woman Maria Leopoldina would later describe as the most important person in her life.

 First-cousin of her husband and granddaughter of Empress Maria Theresa, the new Empress was well-educated and surpassed her predecessor in culture and intellectual brilliance.
 Muse and personal friend of the poet Johann Wolfgang von Goethe, she was responsible for the intellectual formation of her stepdaughter, developing in Maria Leopoldina a taste for literature, nature and music by Joseph Haydn and Ludwig van Beethoven.
 Because she had no children of her own, she willingly adopted those of her predecessor; Maria Leopoldina always considered her stepmother to be her mother and she grew up with Empress Maria Ludovika as her "spiritual mother".
 Thanks to her, the Archduchess had the chance of meeting Goethe in 1810 and 1812, when she went to Carlsbad with her stepmother.

 Maria Leopoldina was raised according to the three Habsburg principles: discipline, piety and sense of duty.
 Her childhood was marked by a strict education, diverse cultural stimulation and successive wars that threatened her father's domains.
 She and her siblings were raised in accordance with the educational principles laid down by their grandfather, Leopold II, Holy Roman Emperor, who preached equality between men, treating everyone with courtesy, the need to practise charity, and above all, the sacrifice of their own desires for the needs of the State.
 Among these principles was the habit of exercising their handwriting by writing the following text: